 “Whatever you do, work heartily, as for the Lord and not for men”Colossians 3:23

 What motivates you to get up in the morning to go do what you do, be it work, school or house chores?
 Is it purely for the money that you go to work everyday without fail?
 I bet it’s more gratifying to have a higher ‘calling’ as to why you do what you do.
 Work is a gift from God.
-At the end of the day, we will only answer to him, so let us work as though we are working for him.
+At the end of the day, we will answer to Him, so let us work as though we are working for Him.
 The environment or the pay may not be as conducive as you would have wished for it to be.
 But at the moment, praise Him in that hallway before a door is opened.
-And that at the end of the day, you will be found faithful, that you were a faithful steward.
+And that at the end of it all, may you be found faithful, that you were a faithful steward.